 Your new electric assistance bicycle is a revolutionary means of transport, using an aluminum frame, Li-lon battery, a super high efficiency electric hub motor, and controller with electric pedal assistance system, to support normal pedaling.
 These components will ensure safe riding with excellent function and performance.
-It is important for you to note the following guidelines to ensure getting the best possible experience from your electric bicycle.
+It's important for you to note the following guidelines to get the best possible riding experience.

-- 2.1 Always check your bicycle before riding. - 2.1.1 Before riding, check that the tires are fully inflated as indicated on the tire sidewall.

-Remember, performance of the bike and battery range is directly related to the weight of the rider and baggage/load, together with the stored energy in the battery.
-Battery range/performance can vary significantly based on terrain, load, & weather conditions.

-- 2.1.2 Charge overnight, prior to riding the next day. - 2.1.3 Clean and apply chain lube periodically as needed.
+- Always check your bicycle before riding - Ensure that the tires are fully inflated as indicated on the tire sidewall. - Remember, performance of the bike and battery range is directly related to the weight of the rider and baggage/load, together with the stored energy in the battery.
+Battery range/performance can vary significantly based on terrain, load, & weather conditions. - Charge overnight, prior to riding the next day. - Clean and apply chain lube periodically as needed.
 With a soft rag or towel, wipe off excess lube.
 Clean and lubricate half-yearly (minimum).

-3. Battery Installation & Usage.
+3. Battery Installation & Usage

-Retrospec Beaumont Rev 36V/350W & 48V/500W E-bikes have the battery positioned within the rear carrier (the battery pack is directly connected to the controller box in the front (Fig. 1)

-The battery housing (that which the battery slides into) is attached to the carrier by screws.
-Then the entire Battery Pack is locked into the Battery Housing by the key see the operation details below.
-(Fig. 2)
+Retrospec Chatham Rev 2 36V/350W E-bikes have the battery positioned on the rear of the seat tube.
+The battery housing (that which the battery slides into) is attached to the frame by screws.
+Then the entire Battery Pack is locked into the Battery Housing by the key - see the operation details below.

-- 1) Insert and slide the Battery Pack horizontally into the Battery/Controller Housing, and push it into the housing/slider and ensure a snug fit. - 2) Make sure the Battery Pack is firmly pushed into the controller housing and its connector is securely inserted inside the controller box.
+- 1. Insert and slide the Battery Pack down into the Battery/Controller plate, and push it into the housing/slider and ensure a snug fit. - 2.
+Make sure the Battery Pack is firmly pushed into the frame plate and its connector is securely inserted inside the controller box.

-NOTE: Battery Lock (Fig. 3)
+NOTE: Battery Lock